laravel/docs/routing.md

         //
     });

-Since we have bound the `{user}` parameter to the `App\User` model, a `User` instance will be injected into the route.
-So, for example, a request to `profile/1` will inject the `User` instance which has an ID of 1.
+Since we have bound all `{user}` parameters to the `App\User` model, a `User` instance will be injected into the route.
+So, for example, a request to `profile/1` will inject the `User` instance from the database which has an ID of `1`.

 If a matching model instance is not found in the database, a 404 HTTP response will be automatically generated.

 #### Customizing The Resolution Logic

-If you wish to use your own resolution logic, you should use the `Route::bind` method.
-The `Closure` you pass to the `bind` method will receive the value of the URI segment, and should return an instance of the class you want to be injected into the route:
+If you wish to use your own resolution logic, you may use the `Route::bind` method.
+The `Closure` you pass to the `bind` method will receive the value of the URI segment and should return the instance of the class that should be injected into the route:

     $router->bind('user', function ($value) {
         return App\User::where('name', $value)->first();
-    });

-#### Customizing The "Not Found" Behavior

-If you wish to specify your own "not found" behavior, pass a `Closure` as the third argument to the `model` method:

-    $router->model('user', 'App\User', function () {
-        throw new NotFoundHttpException;
     });

 <a name="form-method-spoofing"></a>